NLPcancer/NLP_thyroid_cancer/README.md

 pip install -r requirements.txt
 ```

-## Clinical notes
+## Data source (clinical notes)
 The operation records and pathology reports for 35 pseudo cases could be found in the folder "sample".

-The TCGA pathology reports (50 for few-shot prompting and 289 for validation) could be found in the Genomic Data Commons data portal of National Cancer Institute (<a href="https://portal.gdc.cancer.gov/projects/TCGA-THCA">link</a>).
+The TCGA pathology reports (50 for developing different prompting strategies and 289 for validation) could be found in the Genomic Data Commons data portal of National Cancer Institute (<a href="https://portal.gdc.cancer.gov/projects/TCGA-THCA">link</a>).

 ## Data Annotation
 The annotation guideline was co-developed by endocrine surgeons and researchers, and could be found in the folder "annotation".